univention/nubus-directory-importer/README.md

 docker compose run -it --rm directory-importer bash
 ```

+**Important:** When using docker compose, the Directory Importer must run in a single instance only.
+Running multiple instances simultaneously can cause conflicts and data inconsistencies.
+If you need to sync from multiple sources, run separate docker compose setups with different configuration files, or use the Kubernetes Helm chart which supports multiple instances.

 Note: The parameter `--build` can be added if you want to build the container
 images from the local sources instead of fetching it from the registry.